 may make written application to the Minister to become and be an approved institution or an approved lending authority for the purposes of this Act.

-(2) If it appears to the Minister that an applicant is suitable to be an approved institution or an approved lending authority for the purposes of this Act he may, on such terms and conditions as the Minister imposes and is hereby authorized to impose from time to time, appoint the applicant to be an approved institution or an approved lending authority.
+(2) If it appears to the Minister that an applicant is suitable to be an approved institution or an approved lending authority for the purposes of this Act he may, on such terms and conditions as the Minister imposes and is hereby authorised to impose from time to time, appoint the applicant to be an approved institution or an approved lending authority.

 (3) If it appears to the Minister that an approved institution or an approved lending authority has ceased to be suitable to continue to be an approved institution or an approved lending authority, as the case may be, he may by written notice served on that institution or that authority cancel the appointment of the institution or authority as an approved institution or approved lending authority and thereupon —